 The practice of targeting women in an armed conflict and the use of sexual violence as a weapon of war has been documented in several reports published by the United Nations.
-The systematic use of rape against women is used to destroy the fabric of societies, as women who have suffered conflict rape are often shunned and ostracized by their communities.
+The systematic rape of women is used to destroy the fabric of societies, as women who have suffered conflict rape are often shunned and ostracized by their communities.
 Mass rapes and killings of women and girls were documented in the conflicts in Rwanda in 1994 and more recently in the Democratic Republic of the Congo.
-Mass killings of Yazidi women by Islamic State in Iraq and the Levant (ISIL) are reported to have taken place in recent years in Iraq's Sinjar province, after several mass graves were discovered.
+Mass killings of Yazidi women by Islamic State in Iraq and the Levant (ISIL) are reported to have taken place in recent years in the Sinjar District in Iraq, where several mass graves have been discovered.

-Killings of women in conflict are often preceded by sexual abuse, whereby women are sometimes killed together with their families; in other instances they are forced into slavery and subjected to sexual abuse.
-Although it is not possible to accurately record gender-related killings of women and girls during armed conflict, it is important to acknowledge that sexual violence, kidnapping and enslavement accompanied, or preceded, by intentional killing has been systematically used against women in times of conflict.
+Killings of women in conflict are often preceded by sexual abuse.
+Women are sometimes killed together with their families; in other instances they are forced into slavery and subjected to sexual abuse.
+Although it is not possible to accurately record gender-related killings of women and girls during armed conflict, it is important to note that sexual violence, kidnapping and enslavement accompanied, or preceded, by intentional killing has been systematically used against women in times of conflict.
 For this reason, these unrecorded gender-based killings of women and girls may substantially elevate the global number of victims of this type of homicide.
-The ICCS also considers intentional killings of civilians, i.e. non-combatants, during armed conflict as intentional homicides, irrespective of whether they are committed by combatants or non-combatants.
+The ICCS classification also considers intentional killings of civilians, i.e. non-combatants, during armed conflict as intentional homicides, irrespective of whether they are committed by combatants or non-combatants.